gmc-code/PC-microbit-micropython/docs/images/Built_in_images_advanced.rst

 ----

-Reverse direction of list using the reverse method or the reversed function
+Reverse direction of list using the reverse method
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 | The basic syntax to reverse a list **in place** is: